cristoichkov/Abies_religiosa_vs_ozone/2.-METABOLOMICS/README_metabolomics.md

 # 1.- Load data by GC-MS

+The data can be processed manually as shown in ANNEX 1 of this section or can be uploaded to an R table as explained below.

-The ".htm" files were loaded into a table that included the data:
+The .htm files were loaded into a table that included the data:

 * pk (peak)
 * RT (retention time)